lindy-labs/aegis/README.md

 sierra_complete
 ```

-Further example usage can be found in `SierraLean.Tests.Commands`.
+Further example usage can be found in `Aegis.Tests.Commands`.

 ## To-Dos